jonnyk20/spotify-node-react-starter-kit/README.md

 ### 2)  Start Auth Server
 - Navigate to the auth-server directory `cd auth-server`
 - Install the dependencies `npm install`
-- Paste in the redirect uri, client id, and client secret you copied in step 1
+- Navigate to /authorization_code/app.js & paste in the redirect uri, client id, and client secret you copied in step 1
 - Run the Server `node authorization_code/app.js`

 ### 3)  Start Client